Frequenty Asked Questions About Living at Wilderness Ranch

 - Wilderness Wireless

-Fixed wireless option with various tiers of service (speed, bandwidth, etc.) available.
+Fixed wireless option with various tiers of service available.
 This option is available to most WR residents.
+Contact: https://wildwisp.com, (208)-685-2723

 - CenturyLink DSL

 Standard DSL hardline service; only available to a subset of homes in WR, as it is hardline and depends on the distance from the central junction box near 7 Wilderness Ranch Road.
-To check whether your location has DSL service, call CenturyLink and give them the address.
-They can also quote plans (speed, bandwidth, etc).
+Contact: http://www.centurylink.com/new-customer/service/internet/, (866)-963-6665.

 For trash collection, contact Boise County Sanitation at (208) 488-5908.

 Zephyr Ridge was once Wilderness Ranch subdivision #6.
 In 1996, Association members agreed to a land swap with the Ranch's developer in which Sub 6 went to the developer and WROA gained additional Common Area.
-Residents of Zephyr Ridge are not Association members, but they pay dues to cover their share of road maintenance costs.
+Residents of Zephyr Ridge are not Association members, but they pay dues to cover their share of road maintenance costs to pass WROA owned roads to access their lots.